vippsas/vipps-psp-api/vipps-psp-api.md

 URLs that start with `https://localhost` will be rejected.
 If you want to use localhost as fallback, please use `http://127.0.0.1`.
-It is, naturally, not possible to use `https://localhost` or `http://127.0.0.1` for the callback, as the Vipps backend would then call itself.
+It is not possible to use `https://localhost` or `http://127.0.0.1` for the callback, as the Vipps backend would then call itself.

 Here is a simple Java class suitable for testing URLs,